kapellos/LNKSmuggler/README.md

 ## About the Project

-This project automates the creation of Windows shortcut (`.lnk`) files containing embedded data and custom commands.
-It is designed to be used as a ZIP archive to downloaded in a Phishing Campaign.
+This project automates the creation of ZIP files containing a Windows shortcut (`.lnk`) file with embedded arbitrary files, which are extracted and executed when a user runs the resulting .lnk file.
+It is designed to be used as a ZIP archive to be downloaded in a Phishing Campaign.

 ### Built With